KDE/documentation-develop-kde-org/source/style/writing/labels.rst

    -  Replace...
    -  Save As...
    -  Send To...

--  Do not use an ellipsis for the following menu items and buttons:
+   -  Configure [something]...

+Here are examples of menu items and buttons whose labels typically do not have ellipses, along with the reason why:

-   -  About
+   -  About — *not an action*
-   -  Advanced Options
+   -  Advanced Options — *not an action*
-   -  Check Spelling
-   -  Close or Quit
+   -  Close or Quit — *action does not always require additional user input*
-   -  Configure [something]
-   -  Delete or Remove
+   -  Delete or Remove — *action does not always require additional user input*
-   -  Help
+   -  Help — *not an action*
-   -  Preferences
-   -  Print Preview
+   -  Print Preview — *not an action*
-   -  Properties
+   -  Properties — *not an action*
-   -  Toolboxes
+   -  Toolboxes — *not an action*